DannyMor/recipes/README.md

     >  apt-get install curl

 now you can communicate with pods from within kubernetes (another alternative to `port-forward`) or run bash scripts within a pod, etc...

+to exit and delete the pod run

+    > exit